aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 INPUTS:
   - $backupPath: path of the backup file to compress (without the .tar.gz extension).

-### updateSessionTable($dbh, $mriUploadsRef, $tmpSQLFile)

-Sets to `N` the `Scan_done` column of all `sessions` in the database that do not have an associated upload after the script has deleted those whose IDs are passed on the command line.
-The script also adds an SQL statement in the SQL file whose path is passed as argument to restore the state that the `session` table had before the deletions.

-INPUTS:
-   - $dbh       : database handle.
-   - $mriUploadsRef: reference on an array of hashes containing the uploads to delete.
-Accessed like this:
-                 `$mriUploadsRef->[0]->{'TarchiveID'}`(this would return the `TarchiveID` of the first `mri_upload` in the array.
-The properties stored for each hash are: `UploadID`, `TarchiveID`, `FullPath` `Inserting`, `InsertionComplete` and `SessionID`.
-   - $tmpSQLFile: path of the SQL file that contains the SQL statements used to restore the deleted records.

 ### updateFilesIntermediaryTable($dbh, $filesRef, $tmpSQLFile)

 Sets the `TarchiveSource` and `SourceFileID` columns of all the defaced files to `$tarchiveID` and `NULL`